rohankshir/rohankshir.github.io/_posts/2015-10-30-analyzing-twitter-part-2.md

 At the same time, it's much harder to gauge word salience when the length of a tweet is constrained to 140 characters.
 This limit doesn't allow for much repetion of words, thereby drastically reducing the variation on the term frequency portion of `tf-idf`.
 Another limitation of tf-idf is the lack of describing relations between words.
 In the word cloud above, you can see that the words *was* and *like* are very small, and thus have low scores.
 What you can't see, without implicitly understanding English and some deduction, that the two words are used often in conjunction: *was like*.

-For the next post, we'll explore bigrams and different association measuresgir.
+For the next post, we'll explore bigrams and different association measures.
 Cheers!